 Yes, it's true that the ride from Sofia to Rila Monastery was less than pleasant.
 In fact, it probably ranks up there as one of the worst bus rides of my life.

 TOTALLY WORTH IT.

-It was nearly 6 years ago that I first heard of Rila Monastery.
+It was in college that I first heard of Rila Monastery.

-It was mentioned in one of my favorite books, “,” which is about 99 percent responsible for my desire to go to Eastern Europe in the first place.
+It was mentioned in one of my favorite books, “,” which weaves real history together with a modern-day vampire tale.
+That book was about 99 percent responsible for my desire to go to Eastern Europe in the first place.
 Even before I had made concrete plans for my summer trip to Europe, I knew that Bulgaria was going to be included, just so I could visit Rila.

 The monastery (which is officially called the Monastery of Saint Ivan of Rila) is the largest and most well-known Eastern Orthodox monastery in Bulgaria.
 Pilgrims and tourists come from all over the world to visit its painted church, arch-laden residential buildings, and museum.
 The surrounding mountain scenery is an added bonus.

 The current monastery complex isn't actually all that old by European standards, but its namesake, the hermit Saint Ivan of Rila, lived in a nearby cave in the mountains in the 900s AD.
 The early monastic buildings were destroyed in a fire in 1833, and reconstructed over the next 30 years.

 Today, the site is designated as a UNESCO World Heritage Site.